Aathok-Git/cs260-startup/notes.md

     ]
     ```

 ## Websocket
 - Upgrade of HTTP
 - Either side can send data at any time
 - Efficient
 - Widespread support

+## Typescript
+- Similar to JS, but different.
+- Adds typing
+- Having typed variables makes it much easier to debug and find errors, but also makes the code clunkier to read.